 In order for any students to be eligible to participate in any interscholastic activity, they must follow the regulations set by the NDHSAA and the Maddock School District.

-The regulations are stated below and posted in the school office.
+The regulations are stated below.
 Rules are also set by the advisor or coach of each activity and are to be followed.

 Maddock Eligibility Requirements